equinor/lighthouse-client/Contribution.md

 -   **Fix** all **eslint warnings and errors** in your files.
 -   Always checkin the code in better shape than you found it, fix/cleanup smaller things as you edit a file.

+## Testing

+Tests shall be implemented for components containing business logic and/or dynamic rendering.
+Examples: Forms, filtered content, checklists.
+No tests are required for rendering of static content.
+Examples: Information pages, static visual elements.
+Tests shall be implemented for helper functions/util functions.

+## External dependencies
+Keep the use of non-Equinor packages to an absolute minimum.

+## Component size:
+Keep your components small.
+If your .tsx-file is

+## Folder structure:
+File/folder naming conventions:

+## Linting:

 ### VSCode plugins for better code

 We use several extensions that helps keeping the code clean.
 Visual studio Code will give suggestions on which plugins should be installed with this project.

-We have enabled strict eslint rules, which will give errors/warnings if the code doesn't follow our standard guidlines.
+We have enabled strict eslint rules, which will give errors/warnings if the code doesn't follow our standard guidelines.
 All these must be fixed before merge to dev.
 Must have plugins:

 -   Code Spell Checker: https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker